NBCC submits revised bid for Jaypee Infratech

-New Delhi, May 11 (IANS) NBCC (India) Ltd on Tuesday said that it has submitted a revised bid for the insolvent Jaypee Infratech.
+New Delhi: NBCC (India) Ltd on Tuesday said that it has submitted a revised bid for the insolvent Jaypee Infratech.

 "In consideration of further discussions and meetings with financial creditors and other stakeholders, NBCC has again submitted the revised Resolution Plan for Jaypee Infratech Limited on May 10, 2021," NBCC said in a regulatory filing.